 Is L2TP/IPsec secure enough for business use?

 L2TP/IPsec provides solid security when configured correctly strong PSKs, strong user credentials, up-to-date firmware.
 For very high-security needs, some organizations prefer OpenVPN or WireGuard, depending on their compliance requirements.
-Disable always on vpn: how to turn it off across devices, apps, and networks
+Edge browser download android: complete guide to installing, updating, and securing Microsoft Edge on Android with a VPN 2026

 How do I test my EdgeRouter VPN setup?